deb17/flask-modals/README.md

 This Flask extension eases the process of using forms in Bootstrap modals.
 Bootstrap versions 4 and 5 are supported.
 No JavaScript coding is required on your part.
-The ajax calls are handled behind the scenes with html-over-the-wire [Turbo](https://turbo.hotwire.dev/) library.
+The JavaScript is handled behind the scenes and uses html-over-the-wire.
 You can code in pure Python - flashing messages and rendering templates.

 ### Installation